 The holder is authorized to provide comprehensive special education services, in any public education setting, to individuals age 3 through 21 who are Deaf or hard of hearing as defined in federal regulations pertaining to special education eligibility.
 The holder is authorized to provide or oversee the provision of instructional services and to collaborate with an interdisciplinary team to design, implement, and evaluate educational plans and accommodations for individuals who are Deaf or hard of hearing.

 1. Learner Development and Individual Learning Differences Special Educators understand how exceptionalities may interact with development and learning and use this knowledge to support learning experiences for individuals with exceptionalities.
-For Teachers of the Deaf and Hard of Hearing this includes the following knowledge standards:
+For Teachers of the Deaf and Hard of Hearing (TDHH) this includes the following standards:

 1.1.
 Knowledge Standards

+1.1.1.Understand the impact of exceptionalities on the development of language and learning for individuals who are deaf/hard of hearing, including the ways in which exceptionalities may interact with varying hearing levels resulting in more complex needs.

+1.1.2.
+Understand relevant elements of learning necessary for enhancement of cognitive, emotional and social development.

-1.1.1.Cognitive and language development of individuals who are deaf and hard of hearing1.1.2.Effects of the interrelationship among onset of hearing loss, age of identification, and provision of services on the development of the individuals who are deaf or hard of hearing.
-1.1.3.Influence of experience and educational placement on all developmental domains.
-1.1.4.Influence of cultural identity and language on all developmental domains.
+1.1.3.Understand the effects of the interrelationship among onset of hearing loss, age of identification, and provision of services on the development of the individuals who are deaf or hard of hearing.

-1.1.5.Components of linguistic and non-linguistic communication
+1.1.4.
+Understand the influence of cultural identity and language on all developmental domains.

-1.1.6.Importance of early intervention to language development.
+1.1.5.
+Understand the importance of advocating for equal access to language and

+communication in the individual’s preferred mode across all educational settings

+1.1.6.
+Knowledge of the impact of early and ongoing comprehensible communication on language development..

-1.1.7.Effects of sensory input on the development of language and learning.
+1.1.7.Understand the effects of sensory input on the development of language and learning.

-1.1.8.Spoken and visual communication modes.
+1.1.8.
+Knowledge of spoken and visual communication modes.

+1.1.9.
+Understand the importance of promoting equal access to language and

+communication in the individual’s preferred mode across all educational settings

+1.2.
+Performance Standards

-1.1.9.Current theories of the development of spoken language and signed languages.
+1.2.1.
+Incorporate current theories of spoken and signed language development

+of individuals who are D/HH and components of communication

+competence into programming and planning for students

+1.2.2.
+Develop individualized programming and instruction in light of various

+aspects of hearing status

+1.2.3.
+Incorporate auditory development of individuals who are D/HH

+into programming and planning for students

+1.2.4.
+Implement evidence-based practices in services

+specifically related to overall development of children who are D/HH and

+family outcomes

+1.2.5.
+Identify and support communication modes that provide equal access,

+based on the needs and preferences of individuals and their families

+1.2.6.
+Deliver individualized programming and planning informed by the presence

+of identified exceptionalities

+1.2.7.
+Identify and support all LRE options to facilitate IEP team decisions

+taking communication into account

 2. Learning Environments Special Educators create safe, inclusive, culturally responsive learning environments so that individuals with exceptionalities become active and effective learners and develop emotional well-being, positive social interactions, and self-determination.
-For Teachers of the Deaf and Hard of Hearing this includes the following knowledge and skill standards:
+For Teachers of the Deaf and Hard of Hearing this includes the following standards:

 2.1.
 Knowledge Standards

-2.1.1.Influence of family communication and culture on all developmental domains.
+2.1.1Understand the influence of educational placement, family communication, language, cultural identity, socioeconomic status, home and community environment, and child maltreatment on all developmental and learning domains.

+2.1.2.
+Knowledge of safe and appropriate interventions with individuals with exceptionalities in crisis.

 2.2.
 Performance Standards